invertedv/testGo/docs/gomFile.md

 4. segment
 5. curves

-Assessments one through five as specified as a group, termed "assessment by feature";
+Assessments one through five are specified as a group, termed "assessment by feature";
 six is separate process termed "assessment by curve".
 At least one of these two sets must be specified.
 Multiple of each may be specified.